How to see the forest despite the trees: Introduction

 \THEOREM [Nash-Williams \cite{Nash61}, {\rm Theorem 1}] A graph $G$ has $k$ edge-disjoint spanning trees if and only if

 \eq e_G({\cal P}) \geq k\cdot (\vert {\cal P}\vert -1) \eeq

 for every partition $\cal P$ of $V(G)$, where $e_G({\cal P})$ denotes the number of edges connecting distinct members of $\cal P$. \eT

-We assume throughout that the graphs are always loopless.
+We assume throughout that graphs are loopless.
 It is also assumed that a partition consists of non-empty sets and has at least two members.
 In what follows, we shall refer to the edges connecting distinct parts of a partition $\cal P$ as {\bf cross-edges} of $\cal P$.

-In an equivalent formulation, the condition in the theorem is that the number of cross-edges of every $q$-partite ($q=2,3,\dots ,n$) partition of $V(G)$ is at least $k\cdot (q-1)$.
+In an equivalent formulation, the condition in Theorem \ref{Nash-pakol} is that the number of cross-edges of every $q$-partite ($q=2,3,\dots ,n$) partition of $V(G)$ is at least $k\cdot (q-1)$.
 Such graphs are sometimes called {\bf $k$-partition-connected}.

-It is seen immediately, without refering to the theorems themselves, that the conditions in the two theorems are equivalent.
+It is seen immediately, without referring to the conclusions of the two theorems, that the conditions in the theorems are equivalent.
 Namely, the Tutte condition may be viewed as a redundant form of the Nash-Williams condition.
-In fact, even the latter one is redundant a bit since it suffices to require \eref{(Nash-pakol)} only for partitions where each part induces a $(k+1)$-edge-connected subgraph.
+In fact, even the latter is somewhat redundant since it suffices to require \eref{(Nash-pakol)} only for partitions where each part induces a $(k+1)$-edge-connected subgraph.